-Pre-Task Requirements Procedures related to steps that must be completed prior to commencing work activities.
+Pre-Task Requirements Procedures related to steps that must be completed prior to commencing work activities or interacting with a hazard.
 This can include, planning (daily hazard assessments), inspections (equipment, PPE, etc.), notifications.
-During Task Requirements: Procedures related to steps that must be completed while completing the task.
-Task Completion Procedures related to steps that must be completed after the task has Requirements: been completed.
+During Task Requirements: Procedures related to steps that must be completed while completing the task or interacting with a hazard.
+Task Completion Procedures related to steps that must be completed after a task has Requirements: been completed or after exposure to a hazard.
 This can include, housekeeping, material storage, and close out documents.
 Specific Sub-Topic Procedures related to distinct sub-topics referenced in the (3) Requirements: aforementioned procedures.
-This could include, Fall Rescue · Procedures, Guardrail Installation Procedures, or Protective Cover Removal Procedures.
+This could include, Fall Rescue Procedures, Guardrail Installation Procedures, or Protective Cover Removal Procedures.